 The company's shareholders thus bring a certain amount of money, that can for instance be proportional to their capital shares, in order to pay the fees implied by the incorporation of the company and the investments by wire transfer or by cheque.

 The shareholders will be refunded as soon as the company will have enough cash flows.
-With Alf, the refund usually takes place 3 months after the incorporation and depending on the availability of cash flows.
+The refund usually takes place 3 months after the incorporation and depending on the availability of cash flows.

 The shareholders' current account is thus one of the three main initial methods of financing one's company.

 These cash advances granted by a shareholder can also meet the need to pay sums due by a company.